Committed to Inclusion

 "Touching Base" is the newsletter that is printed by the OSE each semester and is used to inform faculty, staff, and students of upcoming events such as the Day of Human Understanding and the Martin Luther King, Jr. Day events.
 You will also find information on available resources provided by the OSE, intelligent articles, and even some interesting facts.

-The OSE staff, which consists of Dr. Melodye Wehrung (Director), Vicky Tosten and Ethel Brogan (Staff Associates), and several student employees and a graduate assistant, is always available to assist you.
+The OSE staff, which consists of Cecil E. Howard, JD (Director), Vicky Tosten (Staff Associate), and several student employees and a graduate assistant, is always available to assist you.
 Drop by our office at Old Main 200 or call at X-1161, anytime.

 What is Social Equity?

 The question is sometimes asked, "What is social equity?"
 The term has become familiar to those of us who work or study at Shippensburg University, but what does the term actually mean?
 Furthermore, what actions or rights does it protect or create?
 And what importance does it have for me?

 The concept of social equity is used at Shippensburg University to refer to a set of standards which apply to our personal and social relationships with other individuals and/or groups.
 These standards consist of a bundle of rights and duties which apply to members of certain "protected classes" in society.